creatovisguru/flucker/README.md

 ## Random Github issue assignment

-Some days your the dog, other days your the hydrant.
+Some days you're the dog, other days you're the hydrant.
 Become a flucker today!

 Is your manager trying to assign you the insane issues all the time?
 Tell him to get Flucked!